Internship Nano (secondary elective)

 In many cases, companies are working on new techniques/methods and are developing new materials.
 This information is confidential and you will have to comply with its confidentiality.
 However, your Utrecht supervisor needs to grade your written work.
 A solution to share confidential information is to have the company draft a NDA document signed by those persons who agree to comply with the company’s rules about confidentiality.

-The internship report will be published in Igitur and should be complemented by a check for plagiarism.
+The internship report will be published in Osiris and should be complemented by a check for plagiarism.
 Publication under embargo is an option.
-When confidentiality is an issue, a second version of the report needs to be written excluding the confidential information prior to publication (under embargo) at Igitur.
+When confidentiality is an issue, a second version of the report needs to be written excluding the confidential information prior to publication (under embargo) at Osiris.